freeseek/mocha/wdl/README.md

 ```
 Then make sure you copy all the IDAT files in the `gs://{google-bucket}/idats` Google bucket

-Define options to run the WDL:
+Edit JSON file to run the WDL:
 ```json
 {
   "mocha.sample_set_id": "hapmap370k",